Big-polar-bear/factorization/README.md

 # factorization

+Update 21 october: Looking to release newest iteration on friday.
+Reworked nearly everything, it now relies heavily on weight reduction.
+That seems to be the key to this.

 Update 18 oct: Started trying to break a 150 bit key.
 Once I succeed, the revised version will be uploaded.
 Its running on a laptop in 12 parallel processes.
 If it works, it should prove my work.
 But either way, I am tired.
 My life is ruined and im very tired.